Cribl Search

 • Map the schema of data available in Cribl Search into the Open Cybersecurity Schema Framework (OCSF) format using Configure Schema.

-• Use Query Federated Search to parallelize search and surface details about entities (observables) and events across Cribl Search for incident response (IR), threat hunting, investigations, and other security and observability use cases.
+• Use Query Federated Search to parallelize searches and surface details about entities (observables) and events across Cribl Search for incident response (IR), threat hunting, investigations, and other security and observability use cases.

 Overview